albertocevallos/mev-boost-relay-bot/README.md

 authorName: 'Alberto Cevallos'
 -->

-# Twitter Bot
+# MEV Boost Relay Bot

-This repo contains a simple bot for interacting with the Twitter v2 API.
+This repo contains a simple bot that polls for block rewards using  Flashbot's [relay api](http://boost-relay.flashbots.net)  interacting with the Twitter v2 API.
 It is powered by AWS Lambda and Serverless framework.

 ## Also supports